newmexicoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 New Mexico Marriage Records

 New Mexico marriage records provide official records of persons who are married (or intend to marry) in the state.
 Such records typically contain data collected during marriage license applications, certificates, and documents filed after the wedding.
-Some of the information that may be found in a marriage record includes the name of both spouses and the date and location of the wedding.
+Some of the information that may be found in a marriage record includes the names of both spouses and the date and location of the wedding.
 Marriage records may also include the name of the wedding officiant and witnesses.

-What Types of Marriage Records are available in New Mexico
+What Types of Marriage Records Are Available in New Mexico?

 New Mexico Marriage License